NastyMarcus/PhyX/README.md

 # PhyX: Does Your Model Have the "Wits" for Physical Reasoning?
 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest update.</h5>

-Evaluation code for the paper "[PhyX: Does Your Model Have the "Wits" for Physical Reasoning?](https://huggingface.co/datasets/Cloudriver/PhyX)".
+Code for the paper "[PhyX: Does Your Model Have the "Wits" for Physical Reasoning?](https://huggingface.co/datasets/Cloudriver/PhyX)".

 For more details, please refer to the project page with dataset exploration and visualization tools: [https://phyx-bench.github.io/](https://phyx-bench.github.io/).